International business payments: Choosing payment methods and optimizing costs

 International payment gateway

 Imagine you run an online store in New York, selling products to customers from around the world.
-To be able to accept international payments, you’d integrate an international payment gateway into your website.
+To be able to accept international payments, you’d integrate an international payment gateway into your website or app.
+This is the technology – often in the form of an API – which securely transmits the payment request to a financial processing partner.

 Credit card